brunopacheco1/lod-anki/README.md

 # lod-anki
-Project to export LOD content into Anki flash cards, so any student can have another tool to learn Luxembourgish.
+Project to export LOD.lu content into Anki flashcards, so any student can have another tool to learn Luxembourgish.